getpopper/popper/docs/sections/gha_workflows.md

 By default, actions in Popper workflows run in Docker.
 In addition to Docker, Popper can execute workflows in other runtimes by interacting with other container engines.
-A `--runtime <engine>` flag for the `popper run` can be used to invoke alternative engines (where `<engine>` is one of the supported engines).
-When no value for the `--runtime` option is given, Popper executes workflows in Docker.
+A `--engine <engine>` flag for the `popper run` can be used to invoke alternative engines (where `<engine>` is one of the supported engines).
+When no value for the `--engine` option is given, Popper executes workflows in Docker.

 > **NOTE**: As part of our roadmap, we plan to add support for the
 > [Podman](https://podman.io/) runtime.
 Open a [new